Azure-Samples/active-directory-verifiable-credentials-dotnet/4-externalid-verifiedid/README.md

 ### Setup Verified ID

 Setup Verified ID in your tenant using the [quick setup](https://learn.microsoft.com/entra/verified-id/verifiable-credentials-configure-tenant-quick) method.
 Note that the Advanced setup method isn't supported.
 A requirement for using the quick setup is that you have registered a [custom domain](https://learn.microsoft.com/en-us/entra/fundamentals/add-custom-domain) for the tenant.

 ### Create a Verified ID custom credential

 Create a custom credential named `NorthwindAirlinesDigitalCard` using the display and rules definitions available [here](Credential%20Definitions)

 ### Azure subscription

 The sample is intended to be deployed to [Azure App Services](https://learn.microsoft.com/azure/app-service/).
 You can ***not*** use [Managed Identity](https://learn.microsoft.com/azure/app-service/overview-managed-identity) for authenticating and acquiring an access token to call Verified ID.
-The sample uses the ClientID and the ClientSecret configured for the CIAM tenant to acquire access tokens to Verified ID.
+The sample uses the ClientID and the ClientSecret configured for the External ID tenant to acquire access tokens to Verified ID.